farastu-who/GIS-DL/README.md

 “Satellite images contain an incredible amount of data about the world, but the trick is how to translate the data into usable insights without having a human comb through every single image,” - Esther Rolf

 #### a) Goal:
 The HV grid is always in flux, so the ability to create an accurate snapshot at regular intervals is an important tool.
-The follwoing framework uses neural networks to train machine learning models to analyse satellite images and/or spatial data.
+The following framework uses neural networks to train machine learning models to analyze satellite images and/or spatial data.

 #### b) Required Tools and Functionalities:

 ##### Google Colab:
-Google Colab (short for Google Colaboratory) provides a cloud-based Jupyter notebook environment with access to GPUs (Graphical Processing Unit) and TPUs (Tensor Processing Unit) enabling users to accelerate computations, making it ideal for training deep learning models efficiently.
-Colab also offers a seamless integration with Google Drive
+Google Colab (short for Google Colaboratory) provides a cloud-based Jupyter notebook environment with access to GPUs (Graphical Processing Units) and TPUs (Tensor Processing Units), enabling users to accelerate computations, making it ideal for training deep learning models efficiently.
+Colab also offers seamless integration with Google Drive.

 ##### Tensorflow:
 To train the deep learning models, we will need to import various libraries and modules in Python.
 Tensorflow and PyTorch are the two most commonly used libraries.
-For this project, the open-source deep learning library Tensoflow, created by the Google Brain team, has been used.
+For this project, the open-source deep learning library TensorFlow, created by the Google Brain team, has been used.

-One of the key features of TensorFlow is it's ability to automatically compute gradients, making it suitable for implementing gradient-based optimization algorithms for training neural networks through backpropagation.
+One of the key features of TensorFlow is its ability to automatically compute gradients, making it suitable for implementing gradient-based optimization algorithms for training neural networks through backpropagation.
 This feature simplifies the process of building and training complex models.
 It also has a wide range of pre-built models and tools, making it suitable for various domains, like computer vision, natural language processing, etc.

 ##### Keras:
-TensorFlow provides a high-level API called Keras as `tf.keras`, which offers an intuitive and user-friendly interface for building neural networks and other machine learning models
+TensorFlow provides a high-level API called Keras as `tf.keras`, which offers an intuitive and user-friendly interface for building neural networks and other machine learning models.

 #### c) Dataset:
-The first step for preparing a dataset is to find either a public dataset or a data source to collect the required data from.
-If the data is being collected from a source, the right data format, dimension, and label has to be maintained.
+The first step for preparing a dataset is to find either a public dataset or a data source to collect the required data.
+If the data is being collected from a source, the right data format, dimension, and labels have to be maintained.
 The next is organizing the data into folders and subfolders and storing the customized dataset in a defined path.
 Each of the folders inside the main folder should represent a separate class or category.
 For example, if you are building a cat vs. dog classifier, you can have two folders: "cat" and "dog", with respective images inside each folder.

 Tensorflow supports various image types:
 JPEG (Joint Photographic Experts Group), PNG (Portable Network Graphics), GIF (Graphics Interchange Format), BMP (Bitmap), TIFF (Tagged Image File Format), WebP